Skip to main content

 Next, randomly select numbers from zero to nine for each row and each column.
 Since certain numbers are more valuable than others in Super Bowl Squares (more on that below), the numbers should then be covered up so that no one purchasing Squares can see them.
 After players have purchased all the Squares and written their initials in them, you can reveal the numbers for each row and each column.

 At the end of each quarter and of the game, whoever owns the square that matches the final digit of each team’s score wins a prize.
-For example, if the rows are assigned to the Chiefs and the columns are assigned to the Eagles, a player who has the No. 7 in their row and the No. 3 in their column would win a prize if the Chiefs led the Eagles 17-13 at the end of a quarter or the game.
+For example, if the rows in 2025 were assigned to the Eagles and the columns were assigned to the Chiefs, a player who held the No. 7 in their row and the No. 0 in their column would win a prize considering the Eagles led the Chiefs, 7-0, at the end of the first quarter.

 How to win Super Bowl Squares

-Since the numbers for Super Bowl Squares are assigned randomly and not revealed until you’ve purchased your squares, the biggest key to winning Super Bowl Squares is having luck on your side.
+Since the numbers for Super Bowl Squares are assigned randomly and not revealed until you’ve purchased your squares, the biggest key to winning Super Bowl Squares is luck being on your side.

 However, you can still be strategic when choosing which squares you buy.
 For example, purchasing squares in a diagonal line increases the likelihood that you’ll get some of the better numbers, but it can also make you more vulnerable to getting a few of the worse numbers, as well.
 Another strategy is buying multiple squares in the same column or row and hoping that you get one of the best numbers for one of the teams.